SAP-archive/cloud-sample-spaceflight-java/exercises/4 - Reuse/README.md

-# Exercise 04: How to build your own reuse model and consume it in your app
+# Exercise 04: How to consume a reuse model in your app

 ## Estimated time